reisnermax/indigo/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-<p>Welcome to my personal website.
+Welcome to my personal website.

 I love gaining powerful new insights about why people behave one way, rather than another.
 I am a behavioural scientist.
 I’ve lived ,worked and studied in Germany, Sweden, France and Spain and I am proud to call Sydney my home for the last couple of years.